RDFBones/RDFBones-O/docs/userguide/userguide_main.rst

 * phaleron-dpatho: dental pathologies according to specifications of the Phaleron Bioarchaeological Project
 * phaleron-sexest: sex estimation according to specifications of the Phaleron Bioarchaeological Project

+See also the sections :ref:`IRISection` and :ref:`PrefixesSection` on how to read and adress the IRIs shown in the network graphs.

 ++++++++++++++++++++++++++++++++++++++++++++
 Understanding and navigating network graphs